Thomas W. Herren: Civilian Conservation Corps

 In 1933, during the Great Depression, the United States Army provided logistical support to the federal Emergency Conservation Work program, later known as the Civilian Conservation Corps (CCC).
 Herren, as part of that effort, moved to Gatlinburg, Tennessee, where he organized and supervised the construction, supply and operation of 17 CCC camps in the Great Smoky Mountains National Park.
 At the Smokies, local citizens or "local experienced men" (LEM) were employed to cut the dead chestnut timber and snake it clown the mountains, saw it into lumber and construct the camps for young male enrollees from urban areas.
 After the camps were built and occupied, he returned to Fort Oglethorpe to become CCC district supervisor for Tennessee and North Carolina.
 During this period he attended short courses in Chemical Warfare, Sanitation, Food Service, Public Relations and other subjects of value to military officers.
 His sons, Lt.
-Col. Thomas W Herren Jr. (August 17, 1933 – August 12, 2017), and Col. John D. Herren (born August 21, 1936), were born during his tour at Fort Oglethorpe and would both later go on to graduate from the United States Military Academy.
-Col. John D. Herren later served as a captain on the infamous Battle of Ia Drang.
+Col. Thomas W Herren Jr. (August 17, 1933 – August 12, 2017), and Col. John D. Herren (September 10, 1934 - February 7, 2026), were born during his tour at Fort Oglethorpe and would both later go on to graduate from the United States Military Academy.
+Col. John D. Herren later served as a captain on the infamous Battle of Ia Drang depicted in the book We Were Soldiers Once and Young.